-- If an employee is involved, also notify the supervisor; - If a student is involved, also notify the Dean of Students.
+- If an employee is involved, also notify the supervisor: - If a student is involved, also notify the Vice Chancellor for Student Affairs.

 All employees and students are expected to notify University Police whenever a protective restraining order is granted which mentions university lands, or involves a University employee or student, or a person working at the University, and provide a copy of the order.
 Employees should also notify their supervisor.
-Students should also notify the Dean of Students.
+Students should also notify the Vice Chancellor for Student Affairs.
 Appropriate effort will be made to protect the privacy and sensitivity of the information provided.